Stand and Deliver: Historical accuracy

-The film is accurate in that students in Escalante's class had to retake the test, and all who retook the test passed.

-The movie gives the impression that the incident occurred in the second year Escalante was teaching, after students from his first year took a summer session for the calculus prerequisites.
+The film accurately portrays that students had to retake the AP exam, and that all who retook it passed.
+The movie gives the impression that the incident occurred in the year Escalante was teaching, after students from his first year took a summer session for the calculus prerequisites.
 In fact, Escalante first began teaching at Garfield High School in 1974 and taught his first Advanced Placement Calculus course in 1978 with a group of 14 students, and it was in 1982 that the exam incident occurred.
 In the first year (1978), only five students remained in the course at the end of the year, only two of whom passed the AP Calculus exam.
-Writing in Reason, Jerry Jesness stated, "Unlike the students in the movie, the real Garfield students required years of solid preparation before they could take calculus...
+Writing in Reason, Jerry Jesness stated, "Unlike the students in the movie, the real Garfield students required years of solid preparation before they could take calculus.
 So Escalante established a program at East Los Angeles College where students could take those classes in intensive seven-week summer sessions.
 Escalante and [principal Henry] Gradillas were also instrumental in getting the feeder schools to offer algebra in the eighth and ninth grades."
 In 1987, 27 percent of all Mexican Americans who scored three or higher on the AP Calculus exam were students at Garfield High.

-Escalante himself described the film as "90 percent truth, 10 percent drama".
+Escalante described the film as "90 percent truth, 10 percent drama".
 He said that several points were left out of the film.
 He pointed out that no student who did not know multiplication tables or fractions was ever taught calculus in a single year.
 Also, he suffered inflammation of the gall bladder, not a heart attack.

 Ten of the 1982 students signed waivers to allow the College Board to show their exams to Jay Mathews, the author of Escalante: The Best Teacher in America.
 Mathews found that nine of them had made "identical silly mistakes" on free response question six.
 Mathews heard from two of the students that during the exam, a piece of paper had been passed around with that flawed solution.
-Twelve students, including the nine with the identical mistakes, retook the exam, and most of them received the top four and five scores.
+Twelve students, including the nine with the identical mistakes, retook the exam, and most of them received the top scores of four and five.
 Mathews concluded that nine of the students did cheat, but they knew the material and did not need to.

 Mathews wrote in the Los Angeles Times that the Ana Delgado character "was the only teenage character in the film based on a real person" and that her name had been changed.